 A related issue is increased or more expensive staffing requirements imposed by the Board of Nursing.
 The Board of Nursing has increased the education requirements for Certified Medical Technicians, adding English and mathematics proficiency tests for new CMTs, and increasing the training requirements from 16 to 20 hours.
 Some assessments that were formerly performed by LPNs are now required to be performed by an RN, which clearly increases the cost.
-The Commission is currently engaged, but has not completed, in a study to quantify the impact on costs of these changes.
-It should be emphasized that the Commission is does not object to any of these changes, but is concerned that they have been added without consideration of their costs impact on providers.
-If these requirements add significant additional costs, these additional costs were not adjusted for in the rates.
+The Commission has completed a study to quantify the impact on costs of these changes.
+It should be emphasized that the Commission does not object to any of these changes, but is concerned that they have been added without consideration of their costs impact on providers.
+These requirements add about \$5 million in additional costs, and these additional costs were not adjusted for in the rates.
+A report on the impact of some of the requirements imposed by the Board of Nursing is attached as Appendix B-7.